 - u/c in 1973 - I-12 to I-55

-One third of the traffic along Interstate 10 between Lafayette and the Atchafalaya Basin Bridge is comprised of freight traffic.
+Freight traffic comprises one third of the volume along Interstate 10 between Lafayette and the Atchafalaya Basin Bridge.
 A $300 million, two-phase project, partially funded by a $60 million federal grant aimed to improved freight corridors, addresses capacity issues along this stretch.
 Beginning in 2017, expansion during the two-year long, first phase will add two lanes to I-10, between Interstate 49 (Exit 103) and Breaux Bridge (Exit 109), and from Henderson (Exit 115) east to the Atchafalaya Basin Bridge.
 The second phase, scheduled to start in the 2018-19 fiscal year, will six lane the intervening segment.
-Additionally the 1960s-built roadway will be rebuilt and Exit 115 with LA 347 will be converted to a dumbbell interchange.
+Additionally the 1960s-built roadway will be rebuilt and Exit 115 with LA 347 will be converted to a dumbbell interchange.6

 |Oak Harbor Boulevard travels through the diamond interchange (Exit 261) with Interstate 10 between Eden Isles and Lakeshore.
 Photo taken 11/19/08.|